Sandbags

 Sandbag Reuse and Disposal

-• Keep and store clean sandbags for preparation for future events.
+• Keep and store clean sandbags to reuse them for future storms.
 Hurricane season runs from June 1 through Nov.
-30, with most storms occurring between mid-August and late October.
+30, with most major storms occurring between mid-August and late October.
+It’s best to store sandbags in a cool, dry area indoors or under cover.

-• Spread sand on lawns or landscape beds.
-Place the empty bags in your garbage bin (do not place the bags in your recycling bin).
+• To dispose of clean sandbags, spread the sand on lawns or landscape beds.
+Place the empty bags in your garbage bin (not your recycling bin).

-• Pinellas County Environmental Management advises residents to not dump their sandbags onto the beach.
+• Do not dump sandbags onto the beach.
 Sand used to help stop flooding may be different from beach sand and can cause issues for turtle nesting, among other problems.

 For sandbags that have come into contact with floodwaters: